Market research helps you understand your business' competitive position, spot opportunities, reduce risks and make better business decisions.

 Identify the most reliable and cost-effective ways to obtain the information

 - Desk research, using information that is already available, is the cheapest and quickest.
-It can be very useful for broad-brush exploratory research.
+It can be very useful for broad-brush sector research.

 - You may need your own field research to get detailed information relevant to your business.

-- The key sources are account records, sales reports, customer records and records of queries and complaints.
+- Key sources are account records, sales reports, customer records and records of queries and complaints.
 These can yield valuable data about sales volumes, buying patterns, customer size and location and causes of dissatisfaction.

 - Do not ignore informal feedback from your employees but beware of personal bias.

 - Your internal sources may not be set up to make access to this kind of data easy.
-You may need to change your methods of recording information.
+You may need to consider using a customer relationship management (CRM) system.

 Two quick questions

-Micro businesses often cannot afford extensive marketing research.
+Micro-businesses often cannot afford extensive marketing research.
 But they can carry out some quick and useful DIY research.
-Half a day on the phone to your customers can make a vital difference to your chances of success.
+Half a day on the phone to your customers can make a big difference to your chances of success.

 Identify 20 top customers and ask them two questions